 - Sweetened condensed milk: This ingredient will be slow-cooked to create a caramel-like confection.

 This is a list of tools I used to make the recipe.

-- Pie dish: A 9-inch deep-dish pie pan works best for slow cooking the sweetened condensed milk.
+- Pie dish: A 9-inch deep-dish pie pan (affiliate link) works best for slow cooking the sweetened condensed milk.